Product SKU: M4327-P

 Buyer Decision Tips

-Coverage vs. Detail Trade-off: The M4327-P shares its 6MP sensor across the full panoramic field.
-In a 360° view, that resolution is distributed across the entire hemisphere, so object detail at the edges of a large room will be lower than what a dedicated fixed camera pointed at the same area would resolve.
-For spaces where both broad overview and fine detail at a specific point are required, consider pairing this camera with a fixed camera covering the critical zone rather than relying solely on digital zoom within the fisheye view.
+Resolution is Shared Across the Full Panoramic Field: The M4327-P distributes its 6MP sensor across the entire hemisphere.
+In a 360° view covering a large room, pixel density at any individual point in the scene will be lower than what a dedicated fixed camera aimed at that same area would deliver.
+For installations where a specific zone such as a cash register, doorway, or reception desk also requires fine detail for identification purposes, consider pairing this camera with a fixed camera covering that critical area rather than relying on digital zoom within the fisheye view.

-Indoor-Only Rated – Confirm Placement Before Ordering: The AXIS M4327-P carries no IP weather rating and no IK vandal resistance rating.
-It is designed for controlled indoor environments operating between 0 and 40 degrees Celsius.
-It is not suitable for undercover outdoor areas exposed to humidity, condensation, or temperature extremes.
-If ceiling mounting is planned near building entry points, roller doors, or loading areas where ambient conditions vary, an outdoor-rated fisheye model should be evaluated instead.
+Confirm Indoor-Only Placement Before Ordering: The AXIS M4327-P carries no IP weather ingress rating and no IK vandal resistance rating.
+It is designed exclusively for controlled indoor environments operating between 0 and 40 degrees Celsius.
+Covered outdoor areas including undercover car parks, building entry canopies, and loading dock overhangs can expose the camera to humidity, condensation, and temperature fluctuations beyond its rated range.
+If the planned ceiling position is near a building entry or open-air transition zone, an outdoor-rated panoramic or fisheye model should be evaluated instead.

 Key Features & Technical Specifications